Basashi12/hello-world/README.md

 # hello_world

-My first repository on Github.
-Various programs that will output, "Hello, World!"
+This is KT12's first repository on Github.
+It contains programs in various languages that will output, "Hello, World!" when run.

+This includes programs written in [Python](https://github.com/KT12/hello_world/blob/master/hello_world.py), [R](https://github.com/KT12/hello_world/blob/master/hello_world.R), [Octave/Matlab](https://github.com/KT12/hello_world/blob/master/hello_world.m), among other languages.

+The reason for this repo is to write very easy code in various languages that I am learning or hope to learn in the future.

 Maintained by [@KT12](https://github.com/KT12)